Wabinab/xenoblade-chronicles-2/src/15_history.md

 ---

-On a flying Titan ship, the dragon-like vibrant wings stretched out as it drifted above the Cloud Sea, Fan la Norne was at the deck herself, while Mythra, standing by the door, looked at her background, wondering what happened all those years.
-Why the constant depression she emitted?
+On a flying Titan ship, the dragon-like vibrant wings stretched out as it drifted above the Cloud Sea, Fan la Norne stood at the front deck, watching the vast sea, her mind immersed in daydreams.
+Mythra observed her from behind, wondered what'd happened to her all those years.
+Why does she feel so sad?
 The Haze she'd known had always been content, with Lora by her side.
 But Fan?

 ![Some Shiny Titan Ship](images/183_some_shiny_titan.jpg)

 ---

-After Mikhail and Patroka escaped, Rex asked, "Who are you?"
+After Mikhail and Patroka escaped, at the factory, Rex asked, "Who are you?"

 "I am Fan la Norne, envoy for the Indoline Praetorium."